Mostafa-Ben-Git/Portfolio-Site-Exemple/README.md

-# Simple Portfolio Site Example
+# Simple Portfolio Site Example [View The site](https://mostafa-ben-git.github.io/Portfolio-Site-Exemple/).

 This is a simple portfolio site example built using HTML, CSS, and JS.
 It is designed to showcase your skills, projects, and experiences in a professional and visually appealing manner.
 This README.md file will provide an overview of the site's features and how to get started.